, ,

 A cash flow definition is simply the money that you have coming into (and leaving) your business.

-Otherwise successful businesses can quickly start to struggle without easy access to cash, so understanding cash flow is one of the best ways to plan – both for when business is booming and when it might not be so great.
+Even successful businesses can quickly start to struggle without easy access to cash, so understanding cash flow is one of the best ways to plan – both for when business is booming and when it might not be so great.

-For example, businesses with staff still have wages to pay, even if they go through quieter periods when cash isn’t coming into the business.
+For example, businesses with staff still have wages to pay, even if they go through quieter seasonal periods when cash isn’t coming into the business.

 Get your free cash flow forecast template